Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter4.md

 * Press on **Choose (Detailed) Image**
 * You get the question how you want to add the Image => **Take Photo** or **Choose from Gallery**.
 Please choose.
-> **note:** When you select **Take Photo**, the camara in your tablet will be activated so you can take a picture.
+> **note:** When you select **Take Photo**, the camera in your tablet will be activated so you can take a picture.
 When finished taking the picture press save to add the image to the article.
-If you **Choose from Gallery**, the image galery on your tablet will be opend for you so you can choose an image you already 'made' and connect it to the article.
+If you **Choose from Gallery**, the image gallery on your tablet will be opened for you so you can choose an image you already 'made' and connect it to the article.
 * The picture you took/selected will be shown on the article page in inzzii POS app
 * Save at the bottom right => push **Save**.
 * **The picture will be uploaded and shown on your inzzii Webshop.**